caiks/M5FA/README.md

 ...
 err: 1.00975
 ```
-There is little change.
+There is little change, as we would expect for an `fmax` of 128.
 Now repeat `model003` with its `fmax` of 1914,
 ```
 ./main induce_category_store3 model008 FOODS CA_1 10 >model008.log